dinizdv/React/README.md

 # React
 ✔️ In this repository I will bring content, explanations and projects with React.

+* All projects are located in the 'src' folder.
+In 'src', the index.js file is being used to render the current project.

 ⭐ If you liked my content, star the repository!

 <h3>Where to find me?</h3>